-A snapshot overview of schools in Riyadh that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Riyadh considered (but not necessarily chosen) by English-speaking expats.

-Formerly the American Preparatory School of Riyadh started by parents in 1963 and after several name changes now provides a US education to students from over 50 different countries.
+Formerly the American Preparatory School of Riyadh, started by parents in 1963 and after several name changes now providing a US education to students from over 50 different countries.
 Located since 2014 on a new campus in the north of Riyadh.
-Majority of students opt for the IB Diploma.
+Majority of students opt for the International Baccalaureate Diploma.
 Accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).

 British International School Riyadh (pending)

-Originally founded as the Riyadh Continental school in 1979.
-On its present campus and under its present name since 1995, together with a satellite primary school (with automatic transition to BISR in year 7), for BAE families in Salwa.
-Apart from excellent results 37 per cent A*-A at A-Level and 50 per cent 9-7 at IGCSE in 2018, it apparently boasts a ‘Paul’ café onsite.
+Originally founded in 1979, as the Riyadh Continental school.
+On its present campus and under its present name since 1995, together with a satellite primary school, for BAE families in Salwa (automatic transition to BISR in year 7).
+Apart from excellent academic results (in the high thirty per cent bracket for A*-A at A Level), it apparently boasts a ‘Paul’ café onsite.
 Accredited by the Council of International Schools (CIS) and the Council of British International Schools (COBIS).

 The schools below have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.

-An international education management business which sprang out of the International School of Choueifat in Lebanon.
-Now owned by SABIS Educational Systems based in Minnesota and associated as licensor and operator of schools in 20 countries including fifteen in the USA and several in the Middle East.
-The schools follow the Sabis Educational System, stated as ‘an integrated, comprehensive kindergarten through twelfth grade academic program’.
+SABIS is an international education management organisation, originally established by the International School of Choueifat in Lebanon.
+Now owned by SABIS Educational Systems, based in Minnesota and associated as licensor and operator of schools in 20 countries, including 15 schools in the USA, but mainly located in the Middle East.
+The schools (including two in Jeddah) follow the SABIS curriculum, stated as ‘integrated, comprehensive kindergarten through twelfth grade academic program’.

 SABIS School Abdulaziz International Al-Sulaimaniah, Riyadh